timescale/docs/timescaledb/how-to-guides/update-timescaledb/index.md

  2.1                 | 11, 12, 13

 <highlight type="tip">
-If you need to upgrade PostgreSQL first, please see [our documentation][upgrade-pg].
+If you need to upgrade PostgreSQL first, please see [our documentation](/how-to-guides/update-timescaledb/upgrade-postgresql/).
 </highlight>

 ### Upgrade TimescaleDB